Santa Clara, Lisbon: Infrastructure development (2012 – present)

-In 2020 Alta retail park - a project for a commercial area worth 35 million € and covering a surface of 22,000 square meters - was inaugurated, contributing to the revitalization of the area.
-Also in 2020 the residential project "Altear" was conceived.
-Works have started and are planned to deliver 120,000 square meters divided between more than 500 luxury residential units, commercial areas and offices.
+In 2020 Alta retail park – a project for a commercial area worth 35 million € and covering a surface of 22,000 m2 – was inaugurated, contributing to the revitalization of the area.
+Also in 2020, the residential project Altear was conceived.
+Works have started and are planned to deliver 120,000 m2 divided between more than 500 luxury residential units, commercial areas and offices.

 In 2021 the cultural centre Quinta Alegre – Lugar de Cultura was established in the parish.
-Amongst other institutions located here one can also find Saint Cecilia music academy (Academia de Música de Santa Cecília).
+Saint Cecilia music academy (Academia de Música de Santa Cecília) is also located here.

 In 2023 a new section of Eixo Central (Central axis) was opened.
 In January 2023 Lisbon mayor Carlos Moedas announced also the construction of over 2,000 homes for affordable housing in the upcoming years.